timescale/docs/timescaledb/tutorials/telegraf-output-plugin.md

       3 | {"cpu": "cpu1", "host": "local", "location": "New York"}
 ```

-And instead of having three text columns, one JSONB column is created.
+Instead of having three text columns, now you have one JSONB column.

 ## Next steps

-Once you have started inserting data in TimescaleDB, you can begin to familiarize yourself with our [architecture][] and [API reference][api].
+When you have started inserting data in TimescaleDB, you can begin to familiarize yourself with our [architecture][] and [API reference][api].

 Additionally, we have several other [tutorials][] available for you to explore as you become accustomed to working with TimescaleDB.